nombersDev/casemove/README.md

 #### Does Casemove store any of my information?

-No, Casemove doesn’t store any information on your computer.
+No, Casemove doesn’t store any information on your computer, except for when you ask it to remember your login information, in which case it stores it safely using [safeStore](https://www.electronjs.org/docs/latest/api/safe-storage).
 It also doesn’t send any information to anyone outside of Steam.

 #### Why can't I just log in using the Steam Web authentication?